 You’ve probably accepted the fact that you can’t live without your smartphone, even if it is an extra expense on top of your other bills.
 Of course, if you use your phone wisely, it could turn out to be a great investment.
 Check out these five ways your smart phone can actually help you save money.

-Keeping in touch without paying extra.
-If you’re on a plan with limited data and don’t want to go over your allotment, you can start using text and chat apps to avoid overage fees.
+If you’re on a cell phone plan with limited data and don’t want to go over your allotment, you can start using text and chat apps to avoid overage fees.
 The same goes for when you’re traveling abroad, or want to speak to someone in a different country.
 Viber, Skype and WhatsApp are good free services, and you may never pay extra for a regular phone call again.

 What are your favorite ways to use your phone to save money?

 If you liked this article, you may also like: